Getting Started Launch VMs

 SSH

-SSH(secure shell) A secure, encrypted protocol for remote access to a computer or network, allowing users to specify login, transfer files, and execute commands over the internet.
+SSH(secure shell) is A secure, encrypted protocol for remote access to a computer or network, allowing users to specify login, transfer files, and execute commands over the internet.

 Once the server has been properly created, follow these procedures to access it from the outside: Open the Command Prompt on your computer.
 After navigating to the Downloads folder, choose the downloaded key.